benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- Technically we can use Jest without a configuration file
+- _Technically_ we can use Jest without a configuration file
   - But given all of the other things we've customized
   - There's no way we can go without one
 - I counted over **70** configuration properties 🫨
   - And that doesn't all the various presets and transformers
 - Testing is important, but configuring Jest is very different than writing tests
-  - It takes skill set (and interest) to create and maintain these things
+  - It takes skill set (and interest) to create and maintain this sort of infra
+  - That enables developers to focus on feature development

 /////
 <!-- .slide: data-background="url(../../img/divops/litmus-test.jpeg) no-repeat center" data-background-size="cover" -->